gnstaxo/imageboard/README.md

 Admin dashboard is at `/admin` for which you'll first have to go through `/login`.

-## Notes
-- Reverse proxy only works in production mode.
-- To use a MySQL database install pymysql, and psycopg2 for Postgresql.
+To use a MySQL database install pymysql, or psycopg2 for Postgresql.